United Airlines Holdings Inc. (UAL) Analysis & Forecast for 2021

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 35.16% loss in the last 1 month and extending the period to 3 months gives it a 32.11%, and is 7.96% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.05% over the week and 6.16% over the month.
+The stock witnessed a 6.36% loss in the last 1 month and extending the period to 3 months gives it a 22.19%, and is -13.80% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.26% over the week and 5.90% over the month.

 United Airlines Holdings Inc. (UAL) Analyst Forecasts